 What Josiah-Lake Gardiner Can Advise You On

-International divorce/dissolution cases are those where either you or your spouse/civil partner has international connections (whether by birth, working or living in a particular country or as a result of owning or having an interest in assets/property held in a particular country).
-Unsurprisingly, these cases can be very complicated, as financial settlements and other consequences of divorce/dissolution can differ enormously from country to country.
-A particular factual situation may produce a very different result if adjudicated outside of the UK and so a lot depends on where the divorce/dissolution takes place.
+Unsurprisingly, these cases can be very complicated, as financial settlements and other consequences of divorce can differ enormously from country to country.
+A particular factual situation may produce a very different result if adjudicated outside of the UK.
+For this reason, a lot depends on where the divorce or civil partnership dissolution takes place.

-Our experienced team of family lawyers/divorce and dissolution solicitors will be able to advise you not only on the appropriate forum for the divorce/dissolution, but also on financial settlements and the arrangements for any children of the family (in terms of with whom they will live and the amount of time to be spent with the other parent).
+Our experienced team of international divorce lawyers will be able to advise you not only on the appropriate forum for the divorce, but also on financial settlements and the arrangements for any children of the family.

-If however the divorce/dissolution has already started in another jurisdiction, we can partner with lawyers there to ensure that you are properly represented and that the court has a complete picture of the worldwide assets, that your financial needs and concerns are taken into account in that jurisdiction and that the deciding court, although not bound to adhere to it or even to give weight to it, is aware of the approach that the Family Court in this jurisdiction would take.
+If however the divorce has already started in another jurisdiction, our international divorce lawyers can partner with lawyers overseas to ensure you are properly represented and that the court has a complete picture of the worldwide assets.
+This will also help to ensure your financial needs and concerns are taken into account in that jurisdiction and that the deciding court, although not bound to adhere to it or even to give weight to it, is aware of the approach that the Family Court in this jurisdiction would take.

-The fact that a marriage or civil partnership took place in a particular country does not mean that the divorce/dissolution also has to take place in that country.
-Equally, if you were married or registered as civil partners in or have lived most of the time in England, it may be advantageous to one of you to issue proceedings in another country with which there is a connection.
-Accordingly, if either you or your spouse/civil partner has international connections, we can advise you on choosing the best country in which to file for the divorce or dissolution.
+The fact that a marriage took place in a particular country does not mean that the divorce also has to take place in the same country.
+Equally, if you were married in or have lived most of the time in England, it may be advantageous to one of you to issue proceedings in another country with which there is a connection.
+Accordingly, if either you or your spouse has connections overseas, our international divorce lawyers can advise you on choosing the best country in which to file for the divorce.

 Can I Get Divorced In The UK If I Live Overseas?

-Do I Need To Travel To The Uk For The Divorce/dissolution?
+Do I Need To Travel To The UK For The Divorce?

-You may not need to travel to the UK for the purpose of dissolving your marriage or civil partnership, but should you wish the court to make orders in respect of financial matters or the arrangements for the children (or to be heard in respect of these issues), you may well be required to travel to the UK to attend court.
+However, should you wish the court to make orders in respect of financial matters or the arrangements for the children (or to be heard in respect of these issues), you may well be required to attend court in the UK.

 What Happens To Our Assets?

-These will be usually be dealt with in the country in which the proceedings for divorce/dissolution were brought, although it is possible to apply for financial remedies in this jurisdiction even after a foreign decree of divorce (or dissolution).
-Where matters are proceeding in this jurisdiction, if you and your spouse/civil partner are unable to reach a financial settlement out of court, one or other of you may need to make an application (on Form A) to the Family Court and in that way commence financial remedy proceedings here, with the aim of either agreeing or having the court impose a final order/binding financial settlement.
+In general, the marital assets will be be dealt with in the country in which the proceedings for divorce were brought although it is possible to apply for financial remedies in this jurisdiction even after a foreign decree of divorce.
+Where matters are proceeding in this jurisdiction, if you and your spouse are unable to reach a financial settlement out of court, one of you may need to make an application to the Family Court.
+This will commence financial remedy proceedings here, with the aim of either agreeing or having the court impose a final order financial settlement.

-Both of you are required to provide full financial disclosure with supporting documentary evidence and can (subject to the approval of the court) be made to provide additional information and documentation to ensure clarity of their respective financial positions.
-After an initial fact-finding/information gathering hearing (the First Directions Appointment), there is an opportunity for you to reach agreement at court with the assistance of the judge (the Financial Dispute Resolution Appointment/Settlement Hearing) before a final hearing is scheduled and an order made by the judge after hearing evidence and submissions.
+Both of you are required to provide full financial disclosure with supporting documentary evidence to ensure clarity with respect to your financial positions.
+After an initial fact-finding gathering hearing (the First Directions Appointment), there is an opportunity for you to reach agreement at court with the assistance of the judge, before a final hearing is scheduled and an order made by the judge after hearing evidence and submissions.

 The courts are able to make the following orders:

-1. Periodical payments (otherwise known as maintenance) for a spouse/civil partner and any child or children of the family;
+1. Periodical payments (otherwise known as maintenance) for a spouse and any children of the family;

 2. A lump sum order (a cash payment);

-4. A pension sharing order (effectively splitting any pension assets between the spouses/civil partners).
+4. A pension sharing order (effectively splitting any pension assets between the spouses).

-(a) The income, earning capacity (including any increase in such capacity which it would in the opinion of the court be reasonable to expect a spouse/civil partner to take steps to acquire), property and other financial resources which each spouse/civil partner has or is likely to have in the foreseeable future;
+(a) The income, earning capacity, property and other financial resources which each spouse has or is likely to have in the foreseeable future;

-(b) The financial needs, obligations and responsibilities which each spouse/civil partner has or is likely to have in the foreseeable future;
+(b) The financial needs, obligations and responsibilities which each spouse has or is likely to have in the foreseeable future;

-(c) The standard of living enjoyed by the family before the breakdown of the marriage/civil partnership;
+(c) The standard of living enjoyed by the family before the breakdown of the marriage;

-(d) The age of each spouse/civil partner and the duration of the marriage/civil partnership (including relevant seamless pre-marriage/registration cohabitation);
+(d) The age of each spouse and the duration of the marriage;

-(e) Any physical or mental disability of either of the spouses/civil partners;
+(e) Any physical or mental disability of either of the spouses;

-(f) The contributions which each spouse/civil partner has made or is likely to make in the foreseeable future to the welfare of the family including any contribution by looking after the home or caring for the family;
+(f) The contributions which each spouse has made or is likely to make in the foreseeable future to the welfare of the family;

-(g) The conduct of each spouse/civil partner if in the opinion of the court it would be inequitable to disregard such (note though that this does not mean behaviour such as adultery and would need to be of a financial nature);
+(g) The conduct of each spouse if in the opinion of the court it would be inequitable to disregard such (note though that this does not mean behaviour such as adultery and would need to be of a financial nature);

-(h) The value of any benefit (including pension benefits) which the spouse/civil partner will lose the chance to acquiring by reason of the dissolution or annulment of the marriage or civil partnership.
+(h) The value of any benefit which the spouse will lose the chance to acquiring by reason of the dissolution or annulment of the marriage.

 International Divorce And Arrangements For Children

-In this jurisdiction, a child arrangements order (made pursuant to section 8 of the Children Act 1989) means an order directing with whom a child is to live (a child arrangements ‘lives with’ order) and with whom a child is to spend time or otherwise have contact (a child arrangements ‘spends time with’ order).
+Within the UK, a child arrangements order means an order directing with whom a child is to live (a child arrangements ‘lives with’ order) and with whom a child is to spend time or otherwise have contact (a child arrangements ‘spends time with’ order).
 Thus, whilst a ‘lives with’ order confirms with whom a child is to live, a ‘spends time with’ order deals with whom the child is to see or otherwise have contact.
-Such order could be either direct (face to face contact whether on a visiting or staying/overnight basis) or indirect (by letter, telephone, email, text, Skype, FaceTime etc).
+Such order could be either direct (face to face contact whether on a visiting or staying basis) or indirect (by letter, telephone, email, text, Skype, FaceTime etc).

-In the vast majority of cases, the arrangements for the children can be agreed without any involvement of solicitors, but, where parents cannot agree with whom the children should live, they may need advice and assistance from specialist family lawyers, such as our team at Josiah-Lake Gardiner.
+In the vast majority of cases, the arrangements for the children can be agreed without any involvement of solicitors, but, where parents cannot agree with whom the children should live, they may need advice and assistance from specialist international divorce lawyers, such as our team at Josiah-Lake Gardiner.

 Unfortunately, there is no straightforward answer to this question.
-The legal costs depend on the length of time it takes to conclude the divorce or dissolution itself and to reach agreement both in respect of the arrangements for any children and the division of property/assets.
+The legal costs for international divorce matters depend on the length of time it takes to conclude the divorce and to reach agreement both in respect of the arrangements for any children and the division of assets.

 For this reason, we provide our clients with a bespoke costs plan and time estimate at the outset of a case (for which there is no charge) with regular updates as needed.